minio/docs/source/reference/minio-mc/mc-ls.rst

   S3-compatible host.

-  If specifying the path to the S3 root (``ALIAS`` only), include the :mc-cmd-option:`~mc ls recursive` option.
+  If specifying the path to the S3 root (``ALIAS`` only), include the :mc-cmd:`~mc ls --recursive` option.

 List Object Versions
 ~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd-option:`mc ls versions` to list all versions of an object:
+Use :mc-cmd:`mc ls --versions` to list all versions of an object:

 .. code-block:: shell
    :class: copyable